 The most popular of Dota-clones, League of Legends, simplified Dota’s punishing learning curve and gameplay while preserving the majority of its depth.
 But Dota 2 has always been defined by its complexity and sheer “wait, what?” factor, and the 7.00 update does nothing to defang that.
 The UI update is a clusterfuck, and the gameplay changes will be a roller coaster for the next few months, but as players settle into the new era, Dota 2 is in a good place to keep going for another ten years.

-You've read that, now watch this: "Ep 1: This Guy Plays Halo For A Living - Button Mashers"
+Hello!
+You've made it to the end of the article.
+Nice.
+Here's a related video you might like: "Ep 1: This Guy Plays Halo For A Living - Button Mashers"